Fierce Protection with Restraining Orders in New Jersey

 How long will it take to get a restraining order?

 A TRO is often granted immediately to offer you protection until the scheduled hearing.
 The court will schedule a hearing for a final restraining order within ten days.
 At the hearing, the option for postponement will be presented to both parties.
-At the final hearing, the judge will decide whether to grant a FRO based on the evidence presented to the court.
+At the final hearing, the judge will decide whether to grant an FRO based on the evidence presented to the court.

 How quickly will the restraining order take effect?
 How long will it last?